 Mantra: OM (pronounced aaum or ohm)

-Affirmation: “I am filled with greatness.
-I am connected to the divine wisdom of the universe.
+Affirmation: “I am filled with greatness and am connected to the divine wisdom of the universe.
 I trust my higher self.”

 I hope you receive exactly what you need from this time-honored practice.
 We’d love to hear how it goes for you in the comments section below!